It is important to carry out moth treatment as early as possible to keep the amount of damage caused by moths to a

 The initial moth treatment will kill off all the adults and larvae upon contact but not the eggs or pupae.
 However, as they hatch they will have contact with the residual insecticide.
 Our homes offer favourable conditions to moths and an entire life cycle can be completed in just one month.

 If the moth infestation is limited and minor, it is possible to deal with it using DIY products.
 If you are going to use commercial products, you should use them frequently (at least once a week) for a minimum of 4-5 weeks for the best results.

 It is possible to tackle larvae by thoroughly vacuum cleaning the affected areas and disposing of the bag afterwards.
 Doing this will also reveal the extent of the damage done by moths and help you monitor the situation.

 Washing all affected items (clothes, cushions, curtains) thoroughly and at 60°C can also be effective against moths.
 Similarly, extreme cold can also be effective at tackling a moth pest problem – storing your infested items below 18°C for three days will kill moths too.

 You cannot get rid of an established moth infestation using only traps and deterrents.
 That being said, moths traps are very useful for monitoring the presence and activity of moths.
 You may even wish to use deterrents, such as odour diffusers, to help keep moths away from a specific area.

 What is the cost of moth fumigation?

-Inoculand offers a moth control fumigation service for £210+VAT to treat a one-bedroom flat.
-Larger properties are charged a further £49 per extra bedroom (e.g. £259+VAT for a two-bedroom flat).
+Inoculand offers a moth control fumigation service for £260+VAT to treat a typical one-bedroom flat.

-Chemical treatments can be carried out using either pesticides (synthetic pyrethroids) or an organic option (100% natural).
+Chemical treatments can be carried out using either pesticides (synthetic pyrethroids) or an organic solution (100% natural).

 What is the cost of heat treatment?